mjaszc/codeletter/README.md

 # Codeletter - IT Blogging Platform

-**Codeletter** is a web-based platform designed for creating and publishing blog posts.
+[Codeletter](https://codeletter.fly.dev/) is a web-based platform designed for creating and publishing blog posts.
 This application provides a simple and intuitive interface for users to write, edit, and publish their blog posts.
 The application is built using Python, Django, and a number of other open-source libraries and frameworks.

 | Landing Page |
 |:--:|
 | ![screencapture-codeletter-fly-dev-2023-04-24-19_37_47](https://user-images.githubusercontent.com/111734497/234094401-f502aeb4-768a-4fba-814d-6d599bbecb00.png) |

+## Responsive design is not made yet.

 ## Features